Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Based on the online price: Kids aged 0-3 years are free.
 Kids aged 4 -15 years are $17.6.
 Adults are $30.40.
 A family of four is $79.
 Save 10% by pre-purchasing tickets online.

-Go on Safari at Werribee Open Range Zoo
+Go on Safari with kids at Werribee Open Range Zoo

 K Rd, Werribee South, VIC, 3030 Open 9:00am – 5:00pm daily, last entry 3:30pm.